 Another day or two later, Ed and Bobby pack up their two Bronco trucks outside the boarding house and they prepare to pick Lewis up from the hospital and drive home.
 Just then, Sheriff Bullard suddenly appears and asks Ed why there were four life jackets found in the canoe when only he, Lewis, and Bobby came out of the river.
 Stammering, Bobby suggests there may have been an extra one, then realizes his mistake.
 But Ed intervenes and says 'no', that Drew was not wearing his life jacket when he fell into the river and he does not know why.
 The sheriff also tells them that his men found the remains of one of the canoes above the last set of rapids where the guys claim that Drew drowned, plus no trace of Drew's body has been found along the river.
 Ed continues to feign ignorance, claiming not to know anything as well as claiming not to have seen anyone else in the area.

 While the Sheriff remains suspicious, but having no evidence to arrest them (or perhaps sensing the truth of what happened) he simply tells Ed: "Don't ever do nothin' like this again.
 Don't ever come back up here.
 I don't ever wanna see you or your friends again!
 I'd kinda like to see this town die peaceful," to which Ed readily agrees and drives away with Bobby.

-The men vow to keep their story a secret for the rest of their lives, which proves to be psychologically burdensome for Ed; in the final scene, he awakes screaming from a nightmare in which a dead man's hand (Drew's?) rises from the lake.
+The men vow to keep their story a secret for the rest of their lives, which proves to be psychologically burdensome for Ed; in the final scene, he awakes screaming from a nightmare in which a dead man's hand (presumably that of the possibly-mistaken man shot by Ed's arrow on the top of the cliff) rises from the lake.